1 Introduction

 # Generate a set of evenly spaced numbers between 0 and 100

 By default plots are rendered in the notebook as rasterised images which can make the quality poor.
-To render in scalable vector graphics format use the set_matplotlib_formats from the matplotlib_inline package:
+To render in scalable vector graphics format add the following to a cell and run it:

 import matplotlib_inline